ibm-cloud-docs/netezza/connecting_private_endpoints.md

 The IP address that is associated with the private endpoint that was created with the console resource ID or alias can be used to connect to your  {{site.data.keyword.netezza_short}} web console on port 443.

 By using the IP addresses from the devices in your subscription, you can now access the {{site.data.keyword.netezza_short}} instance.
+Also, you can  assign a hostname over URLs to these IP addresses by logging in the to web console and navigating to _Administration > Setting > Private link_.

-To connect to the {{site.data.keyword.netezza_short}} instance from on-prem by using the IP addresses, you need to setup [VPN or Express Route](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/) from your on-prem network to the VNET in your subscription.
+To connect to the {{site.data.keyword.netezza_short}} instance from on-prem by using the IP addresses or hostnames, you need to setup [VPN or Express Route](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/) from your on-prem network to the VNET in your subscription.